nathanjoseph123/cyph3r/README.md

 *Windows:*

-1. Download MyCommunicationApp.exe from the release.
+1. Download whisper.exe or cyph3r.exe from the release.
 2. Double-click to run.
+No installation required.

+---
+*linux:*
+1. Download whisper.exe or cyph3r.exe from the release.
+2. Use wine to run .
 No installation required.

 ---
 ## Usage

 1. Launch the application.